evclubstr/evclubstr.github.io/index.md

 [https://uwaterloo.ca/electric-vehicle-challenge/](https://uwaterloo.ca/electric-vehicle-challenge/)

-### Joint our team
+### Joint our club

-Sign in with your GitHub account and comment on this issue [How to join EVClubSTR?](https://github.com/evclubstr/evclubstr.github.io/issues/1 "Join EVClubSTR Team") with your bio and preffered teams:
+Sign in with your GitHub account and comment on this issue [How to join EVClubSTR?](https://github.com/evclubstr/evclubstr.github.io/issues/1 "Join EVClubSTR Team") with your bio and preffered team names